uShifty/Shifty_GPSTracker/README.md

 # Shifty_GPSTracker
 A ESX based script for civilians to attach trackers onto vehicles to keep track of their targets.
-You need to stay in range of the vehicle in order for the trackers signal to stay connected.
-Once out of range it will not reconnect once in range.
-I am looking into a way to increase the range,
+This script has a 5 minute timer until the tracker falls off you can increase or lower the timer in the client.lua

 # Requirements
 Mythic_Notify: https://github.com/mythicrp/mythic_notify